 With the Rahu in the 2nd house, the vital assets are sound, but this/her fact is left out of account until it registers in the conscious mind.
 The complaint is made that one is being exploited, or that others are earning more or are better off than oneself.
 But when the influence of the Moon’s Node enters consciousness, it brings with it a belief in one’s intrinsic worth.

-If the Rahu is in the second house or Taurus, the person’s greatest growth, evolution and fulfillment come through appreciation and enjoyment of earthly pleasures.
+If the Rahu is in the second house, the person’s greatest growth, evolution and fulfillment come through appreciation and enjoyment of earthly pleasures.
 In past lives, the person has been preoccupied with the profundity of life, mysticism, spiritual development, and helping others find their values and self-worth.
 It is not time to expand the practical side of being, and cherish God’s creation to the fullest.
 The person should focus on wealth, comforts, the arts etc..
 Collections of any kind are very much to be favored.
 The person must let go of patterns of detachment and indifference, and engage fully and passionately in life.
 Enjoyment of the physical universe is his/her path to happiness, spiritual integration, and higher realms of awareness.

 The person should concern himself/herself with personal security.
 He/she needs to take jobs that are steady and stable, and that allow him to cultivate a conservative, systematic manner.
 Endeavors involving agriculture, gardening, or archaeology will bring satisfaction and delight.
 The person should surround himself/herself with beauty, and take his/her appearance very seriously.
 He must honor the qualities of patience, consistency, firmness, and determination.
 Above all, he/she must learn to acknowledge and value his/her own personal needs and desires.
 He/she should seek out the real and tangible, and remain somewhat skeptical of that which he cannot see, smell, hear, touch, or taste.
 Self-identity is extremely important during this/her lifetime; and the person is developing loyalty, balance, and equanimity.